sakuttomon/CS416-Sound/notebook.md

 To make the bassline part I wanted to do, I would determine which instruments contain a program number between 32-39 (GM states bass is 33-40, we're accounting for zero indexing), then apply a basic waveform exclusive to that set of instruments.
-This [Soundation article](https://soundation.com/music-genres/how-to-make-chiptunes) on how to make chiptune music reinforced my idea
-that triangle waves' more rounded and softer sound nature befits the backline complement role that bassline instruments often serve.
+This [Soundation article](https://soundation.com/music-genres/how-to-make-chiptunes) on how to make chiptune music reinforces my idea that triangle waves' more rounded and softer nature fits with the backline complementary role that bassline instruments often serve.

 ### 11/19/24 - Online Sequencer MIDI Export Shenanigans